Akshat-304/Library-Management-System/README.md

 # Library Management System 📚

-A simple Java-based **Library Management System** that allows librarians to manage books and members while enabling members to borrow and return books efficiently.
+A simple Java-based **Library Management System** that allows librarians to manage books while enabling members to borrow and return books efficiently.
 The system also includes a fine calculation mechanism for late returns.

 ## 🛠️ Technologies Used
 - **Java**: Core programming language